-Rivers are very different from each other and finding management interventions suitable for all can be difficult.
+Rivers are very different from each other and finding interventions suitable for all can be difficult.
 For this reason diversified policies based on river characteristics are often successful for conservation.
-In general, natural baits (i.e. worms, shrimps and prawns) are more successful catching salmon and require lower expertise compared to spinners and fly fishing.
-Natural baits are more heavily regulated to protection stock sustainability, but local regulations vary, which may be reflected in varying catch rates across river systems.
-The model estimates account for site specific effects reported in Table 3, including interaction effects between fishing methods and rivers systems, which are reported in Table A1.
+Our models account for site specific effects reported in Table 4, while model 4 allows interaction effects between fishing methods and rivers systems, which are reported in Table A1.
 A couple of examples are provided to illustrate the diversity of research findings.
 The consequent implications for the management of these fisheries ultimately depends on the viability of the stocks in these rivers.
 These examples highlight which fishing methods are the most effective within a given fishery.
-Taking the river Ilen, it is noticeable that fly fishing and the spinner are particularly effective with predicted mean catch rates of 3.9 and 2.3 fish relative to worms as bait with a mean of 1.2 fish.
-These baits are substantially less effective in Waterville with predicted mean catch rates of 0.55-0.65.
-On the river Bandon fly fishers have a predicted mean catch of 2.5 salmon for the 2016 season, substantially higher than those using worms as bait with a predicted mean of just 0.4 fish.
-As noted earlier, the dataset does not include effort data and it is therefore not possible to scale the angling methods by effort levels, which complicates the interpretation of results for fishery management purposes.
-These examples illustrate the types of analysis that can be undertaken with more accurate data.
+Taking the river Ilen it is noticeable that fly fishing and the spinner are the particularly effective.
+Spinners, fly and worms are substantially less effective in Waterville compared to the shrimp as a bait.
+On the river Bandon fly fishers have a higher probability of catch while those using worms are less likely to reach the average bag.
 Interactions enrich the informative potential of this analysis and identify the most and least effective methods by river, so that specific policies can be tailored if conservation is in danger.